Yamashou/gqlgenc/README.md

 query:
   - "./query/*.graphql" # Where are all the query files located?
 generate:
-  clientV2: true # Generate a Client that provides a new signature
   clientInterfaceName: "GithubGraphQLClient" # Determine the name of the generated client interface
 ```